Death Master File Errors

 Have you ever wondered what happens to a person's social security number and other necessary information when they face death?
 Are you familiar with the Death Master File?
 The Death Master File is a centralized database that contains the information of millions of deceased U.S. individuals.

 When an individual with a Social Security Number (SSN) passes away, the government wants be aware.
 Their benefits should be given to surviving family members and help prevent improper payments.
 This article will discuss everything you need to know about the Death Master File.
-Specifically, what happens when you are reported as deceased by the Social Security Administration and the credit reporting agencies such as Equifax, Experian, and Trans Union.
+Specifically, what happens when you are declared dead by the Social Security Administration and the credit reporting agencies such as Equifax, Experian, and Trans Union.

 What Is The Death Master File